All Episodes

 I'd like less spending.

-The the deficit that he the projected deficit that he left when he left office for his final final fiscal his final fiscal.
+The deficit that he, the projected deficit that he left when he left office for his final fiscal, his final fiscal projected at $450 ended up being a trillion and a half on George Bush.

-George W. George W George W. Bush is gone.
+George W. George W. George W. Bush is gone.

-He's his history, he's reduced to giving speeches in Canada.
+He's reduced to giving speeches in Canada.

 We don't know where he is.

-Uh I don't I don't worry about George W. Bush.
+Don't worry about George W. Bush.

-What is interesting is if you feel that way about George W. Bush's spending, and a lot of Republicans did, and a lot of conservatives did, and they didn't approve of all this spending.
+What is interesting is if you feel that way about George W. Bush's spending, and a lot of Republicans did and a lot of Conservatives did, and they didn't approve of all this spending.

-Why then is it a good idea for Barack Obama to spend more uh at an even faster rate?
+Why then is it a good idea for Barack Obama to spend more at an even faster rate?

-If if you oppose George W. Bush, budget hawks now, all of a sudden.
+You're all neo-budget hawks now, all of a sudden.

 No, no, don't make it about me.